 The existing MSY reference points were derived from a VPA model with a plus group at age 11.
-There are a number of reasons why new reference points are needed for the proposed base model for the current assessment.
-The number of age classes modeled is 9 instead of 11 (this changes the weight and selectivity in the plus group), commercial and recreational discards are included (this changes the weights and selectivities at all ages), the parameters of the L-W equation were re-estimated (this also affects weights at all ages), and the time elapsed before spawning was increased from 0.1667 to 0.25 (this affects discounting in YPR calculations).
+There are a number of reasons why new reference points are needed for the proposed base model for the current assessment including: the number of age classes modeled in the BASE model is 9 instead of 11 (this changes the weight and selectivity in the plus group), commercial and recreational discards are included (this changes the weights and selectivities at all ages), the parameters of the LW equation were re-estimated (this also affects weights at all ages), and the time elapsed before spawning was increased from 0.1667 to 0.25 (this affects discounting in YPR calculations).

-The proposed base model (ASAP) has the capability to estimate a stock recruit function within the model.
-Initial model runs attempted to fit a Beverton-Holt function without success.
+The ASAP model has the capability to estimate a stock recruit function within the model; however, initial model runs attempting to fit a Beverton-Holt function were unsuccesful.
 Analytic model-based reference points are not estimable because there is insufficient contrast in the ASAP base model time series of estimated SSB and recruitment (1982-2010).
-There was consensus that a proxy reference point approach is the preferred method to estimate updated reference points, given the model started in 1982.
-Yield per recruit (YPR) analysis was performed with a 3 year average of weights at age; the remaining YPR inputs were time invariant (maturity at age) or were constant in the most recent time block of the assessment model (selectivity).
-Those inputs are summarized in Table A.68.
-To evaluate sensitivity of YPR estimates to the number of years in the average weight calculation, computations were repeated using a 10 year average weight at age vector.
-The YPR estimates were insensitive to using a 10 year average for weights.
+There was consensus among the NDMBRPWG that a proxy reference point approach was the preferred method to estimate updated reference points given an assessment time series of 1982 to 2010.
+Yield per recruit (YPR) analysis was performed with a 3-year average of weights-at-age.
+The remaining YPR inputs were time invariant (maturity-at-age) or were constant in the most recent time block of the assessment model (selectivity).
+YPR inputs are summarized in Table A.69.
+The NDMBRPWG evaluated the sensitivity of YPR estimates to the number of years in the average weight calculation by comparing the results from the 3-year average approach to those of a 10-year average.
+The YPR estimates were insensitive to alternate averaging time blocks.

-Despite the inability to estimate a stock recruit function, there was consensus that F{MAX} is not a sensible overfishing reference point for the Gulf of Maine cod.
-The reason to avoid F{MAX} is that it implies no relationship between spawners and recruits in this assessment.
-In the present context, not having contrast in the data series to reliably estimate a stock recruit function is not saying that there is no relationship between spawners and recruits.
-Given consensus that F{MAX} was not acceptable as a reference point, the working group debated what would be an appropriate %SPR for the resource.
+Despite the inability to estimate a stock recruit function, there was consensus that $F{MAX}$ was not a sensible overfishing reference point for the Gulf of Maine cod.
+Use of $F{MAX}$ implies that there is no relationship between spawners and recruits.
+In the context of the current Gulf of Maine cod assessment, not having contrast in the data series to reliably estimate a stock recruit function is not saying that there is no relationship between spawners and recruits.
+Given the consensus that $F{MAX}$ was not acceptable as a reference point, the working group debated what would be an appropriate %SPR for the resource.